-The BCCI is the main cricket governing body in India and almost all the other Indian cricket associations are working under its umbrella.
+The Board of Control for Cricket in India is the main cricket governing body in India and almost all the other Indian cricket associations are working under its umbrella.
 The Indian cricket associations are engaged in finding out talented cricketers from the remote areas and also in upbringing new cricket players for India.
 The associations also organise several cricket tournaments from time to time and these tournaments really help the cricketers to show their talents in front of the cricket administrators.

 Apart from that, the state cricket associations manage and organise a large number of cricket playing clubs and help them in operating their activities properly.
 The cricket associations also build new stadiums, gymnasiums and maintain the quality of the existing cricket facilities.
 They are always working on providing state-of-the-art facilities to the young cricketers, as well.